JanHerca/urantiapedia/output/wikijs/en/article/A_Letter_to_Astronomers_and_Astrophysicists.md

 ## Why is it important?

-These documents published in 1955 make reference to about 10 scientific concepts unknown at the time and only discovered a few decades later:
+These papers published in 1955 make reference to about 10 scientific concepts unknown at the time and only discovered a few decades later:

 1. An elliptical arrangement of galaxies in our neighborhood extragalactic and the seven positions ordered of these galaxies, as indicated by _The Urantia Book_;
 2. The existence of independent trajectories of the Milky Way suns;